About Kelley Wenzel. Photographer. Human. Celebrator of fellow humans.

 I launched Pear Tree Photography Atlanta in late 2011, when I had had my fill of corporate America.
 In fact, I was running and screaming (“I’m free at last!”) the whole way home after I turned in my laptop, work cellphone, and employee security badges.
 I may have even used jazz hands and turned a cartwheel, before realizing this was a recipe for disaster and broken bones.
 At which point, I shaped it up and tried to act my age as I stood in line at the county courthouse to become all legal with a state registered name, tax ID, and a city business license.

 Before I knew it, I was on my way to following my dreams and doing something that actually mattered in the lives of other people.
 Being entrusted with and invited into the most important events of strangers and some of their most intimate moments when professing their love for one another?
 I consider that a high privilege.
 Creating photographs of these sacred moments and giving those memories back to people is stunningly powerful.

 Seeing normally chatty people lock their jaws, search for words, and quietly wipe out wetness from the corners of their eyes as they are faced with images of the people they love the most...that resonates with me as I’m preserving moments that are important to them and will be cherished for decades.
 Shockingly, creating spreadsheets and delivering monthly network outage reports to Fortune 100 companies was not nearly as fulfilling.

-While my photographs have been published in Minnesota’s 2012 Parade of Homes magazine (featuring the very first Energy Efficient Green Home in the state of Minnesota), images of the American Taekwondo Association Grandmaster Soon Ho Lee with Karate Atlanta owners routinely included in the national ATA publication (2012 and counting), and a Canton, Georgia tennis court wedding in Atlanta’s Winter 2013 Net News magazine, and marketing or convention announcements through 2019, these aren’t the moments that cover my refrigerator or put a smile on my face as I fall asleep at night.
+While my photographs have been published in 2021 in Atlanta magazine, Minnesota’s 2012 Parade of Homes magazine (featuring the very first Energy Efficient Green Home in the state of Minnesota), images of the American Taekwondo Association Grandmaster Soon Ho Lee with Karate Atlanta owners routinely included in the national ATA publication (2012-present), and a Canton, Georgia tennis court wedding in Atlanta’s Winter 2013 Net News magazine, marketing or convention announcements, as well as numerous books...these aren’t the moments that cover my refrigerator or put a smile on my face as I fall asleep at night.